ra2085/apigee-usecase-mashup/sample-rest-api-serverless/docs/cloudshell-tutorial.md

-# Sample to use Cloud Run Service from Apigee Proxy using Maven and Cloud Build
+# Sample to use Cloud Run Service from Apigee Proxy

 ---
 This sample demonstrates how to use Cloud Run Services from Apigee Proxy using Cloud Build